Crawford School of Public Policy: Centre for Climate Economics and Policy (CCEP)

 The Centre for Climate Economics and Policy (CCEP) aims to provide insights on the economics of climate change and its implications for public policy.
 This includes the analysis of cutting greenhouse gas emissions and the anthropogenic factors driving climate change, as well as adaptation to climate change impacts.
 The focus is on Australia and the countries of the Asia-Pacific region.
 CCEP is a network of researchers who are experts in many different aspects of climate change economics and policy analysis who share an active interest in informing public policy.
 Associate Professor Frank Jotzo is the director of the centre.

 Centre for Water Economics, Environment and Policy (CWEEP)

 The goal of the Centre of Water Economics, Environment and Policy (CWEEP) is to provide technical and public policy insights into managing water under climate variability and climate change, urban water supply and demand management, water markets, water pricing, trans-boundary water governance, and water management practices that promote environmental sustainability.
-Quentin Grafton is the director of CWEEP.
+Quentin Grafton founded CWEEP in 2010, and it has been led by Paul Wyroll since 2024.